Initial Teacher Licensure

 The initial teacher preparation coursework is incorporated in the MA, Education degree, allowing a student to complete teacher licensure and a master’s degree in five semesters.
 The coursework begins at the post-baccalaureate initial teacher licensure level and includes internship experiences.
 The Master of Arts in Education core content follows in the second year; these courses are shown in the Graduate Education programs section.

-First steps require review of bachelor's degree or other previous coursework transcripts.
+First steps, prior to formal application, require review of bachelor's degree or other previous coursework transcripts.
 Leveling courses may be required prior to admission into the graduate program.
-Please contact the Center for Teacher Education at 970.248.1618 for more information or see the Center for Teacher Education website.
+Please contact the Center for Teacher Education at 970.248.1786 for more information or see the Center for Teacher Education website.

 - Education: Initial Teacher Licensure - Elementary (Graduate Certificate)